probot/probot/docs/best-practices.md

 `context.config` supports sharing configs between repositories.
 If configuration for your app is not available in the target repository, it will be loaded from the `.github` directory of the target organization's `.github` repository.

-User's can also choose their own shared location.
+Users can also choose their own shared location.
 Use the `_extends` option in the configuration file to extend settings from another repository.

 For example, given `.github/test.yml`: